ECMWFCode4Earth/Code4Earth-2024-Challenge-24_KGB_Truth_Guiding/README.md

 List the sources of data used to populate the Knowledge Graph, including any APIs, databases, or external datasets.

 ## Architecture

-Describe the architecture of the Knowledge Graph, including the technology stack used, data modeling approach, and any frameworks or libraries employed.

-## Examples

-Provide examples or use cases demonstrating how the Knowledge Graph can be queried or utilized to extract insights or perform analysis.

 ## Contributors